Freedom of information laws by country: Malta

 On 1 September 2012, Legal Notice 156 of 2012 brought the Freedom of Information Act (Chapter 496 of the Laws of Malta) fully into force, allowing the public (resident citizens of Malta, the EU and the EEA) to submit requests for documents/information held by the Government.
 FOI requests are submitted free of charge but processing of documents by public authorities may require the public to pay fees which never exceed Eur 40.
 When access to documents is refused, the FOIA in Malta provides for a complaint and appeal mechanism that can be ultimately resolved through the Courts of Appeal.

 Liberia

 President Ellen Johnson Sirleaf signed the Freedom of Information Act of 2010 into law in October 2010.
 Liberia became only the fourth country in Africa, and the first in West Africa, to pass such legislation.
 The law allows both the media and individual citizens to demand information from any public authority or any private authority that carries out government functions.

 Malaysia

-The state of Selangor passed the Freedom of Information Enactment (Selangor) 2010 on 1 April 2011, allowing the Malaysian public an access to the state documents including that of local councils, city halls and state government-linked companies.
-Subsequently, the state of Penang passed the Freedom of Information bill on 4 November 2011, allowing the public to access to state documents.
-Both states are under the ruling of the federal opposition Pakatan Rakyat.
+The state of Selangor passed the Freedom of Information (State of Selangor) Enactment 2011 on 1 April 2011, allowing the Malaysian public an access to the state documents including that of local councils, city halls and state government-linked companies.
+The Enactment came into force on 5 March 2013.
+Subsequently, the state of Penang passed the Penang Freedom of Information Enactment 2010 on 4 November 2011, allowing the public to access to state documents.
+Penang's Enactment came into force on 1 January 2015.
+At the time, both states are under the ruling of the federal opposition Pakatan Rakyat.